AmbientELab-Group/Medbox-server/README.md

 user@4354a1d70d78:/usr/src/app$ python3 manage.py createsuperuser
 ```

-Email and password are up to you (they don't have to be real.
+Email and password are up to you (they don't have to be real).

 And that's it.
 Now you can go to localhost:8000/admin and use entered credentials to access the admin panel.